 Dry heat cooking refers to any cooking technique where the heat is transferred to the food item without using extra moisture.
 This method typically involves high temperatures—300 F or hotter.

-Note that the browning of food, as when bread is toasted, can only be achieved through dry-heat cooking.
-This browning in turn leads to the development of complex flavors and aromas that can't be attained through moist-heat cooking techniques.
+Note that the browning of food, as when bread is toasted, can only be achieved through dry heat cooking.
+This browning, in turn, leads to the development of complex flavors and aromas that can't be attained through moist heat cooking techniques.

-Sautéing & Pan-Frying
+Sautéing and Pan-Frying

+Another key is not overloading or crowding the pan.
+Too much food in the pan dissipates the heat, causing the food to steam or boil rather than sauté.
 One method for maintaining a hot pan and ensuring the food cooks evenly is through tossing or flipping the food in the pan—sauté actually means "jump" in French.
 Some sauté pans have sloped sides to facilitate this, but it's generally only done with smaller pieces of food, especially vegetables.

-Roasting & Baking
+Roasting and Baking

-Broiling & Grilling
+Broiling and Grilling